Geometric Approach to Light Rings in Axially Symmetric Spacetimes: Optical Geometry of Stationary and Axially Symmetric Lorentz Spacetime

 \section{Optical Geometry of Stationary and Axially Symmetric Lorentz Spacetime}

 The section briefly introduces the concept and properties of the optical geometry for axially symmetric (rotational asymmetric) spacetimes.
-The optical geometry serves as a powerful tool to investigate the motions of photons in gravitational fields.
+The optical geometry serves as a powerful tool to study for studying the photon motion in gravitational fields.
 In the present work, our geometric approach to circular photon orbits (especially the light rings in axially symmetric spacetimes) is implemented using the intrinsic curvatures of optical geometry.

-The underlying physical interpretation of the mathematical construction of optical geometry can be regarded as a generalization of the Fermat's principle in curved spacetimes \cite{Abramowicz1988,Perlick2000,LinQ2008a,LinQ2008b,Piwnik2025}.
-The optical geometry proves to be a powerful construction in the gravitational lensing studies, and it can significantly reduce the computational complexity of the gravitational deflection angles for massless and massive particles \cite{Gibbons2008,Ono2019,Ishihara2016a,Ishihara2016b,Takizawa2020,Takizawa2023,LiZH2020a,LiZH2020b,LiZH2020c,ZhangZ2021,ZhangZ2024,HuangY2022,HuangY2023,Werner2012,Asida2017,Crisnejo2018}.
+The underlying physical interpretation of the mathematical construction of optical geometry can be regarded as a generalization of Fermat's principle in curved spacetimes \cite{Abramowicz1988,Perlick2000,LinQ2008a,LinQ2008b,Piwnik2025}.
+The optical geometry emerges as a powerful framework for gravitational lensing studies, substantially reducing the computational complexity of the gravitational deflection angles for massless and massive particles \cite{Gibbons2008,Ono2019,Ishihara2016a,Ishihara2016b,Takizawa2020,Takizawa2023,LiZH2020a,LiZH2020b,LiZH2020c,ZhangZ2021,ZhangZ2024,HuangY2022,HuangY2023,Werner2012,Asida2017,Crisnejo2018}.
 There are several equivalent ways to construct the optical geometry of stationary spacetimes \cite{Gibbons2008,Gibbons2009a,Gibbons2009b}.
 One of the most straightforward methods to construct the optical geometry is through a continuous mapping of spacetime geometry $ds^{2}=g_{\mu\nu}dx^{\mu}dx^{\nu}$ (which is a 4-dimensional Lorentz manifold) into a low-dimensional manifold with the null constraint $d\tau^{2}=-ds^{2}=0$ imposed \cite{Gibbons2008,Ono2019,Ishihara2016a} \begin{widetext}

-For static or stationary spacetimes, the photon orbits (which travel along lightlike / null geodesics in a 4-dimensional Lorentz manifold) become spatial geodesics when they are transformed into optical geometry.
+For static or stationary spacetimes, the photon orbits (which travel along lightlike/null geodesics in a 4-dimensional Lorentz manifold) become spatial geodesics when they are transformed into optical geometry.
 The stationary time coordinate $t$ plays the role of arc-length parameter (or spatial distance parameter) in optical geometry, which must be minimized along the photon orbits.
 Particularly, if we focus on the particle motions in the equatorial plane, a 2-dimensional optical geometry can be constructed.